ninjaboy/book-exploring-async-basics/src/2_async_history.md

 ![Image](./images/punched_card_deck.jpg)

-There were operating systems being researched even very early and when personal computing started to grow in the '80s operating systems like DOS was the standard on most consumer PCs.
+There were operating systems being researched even very early and when personal computing started to grow in the 80s, operating systems like DOS were the standard on most consumer PCs.

 These operating systems usually yielded control of the entire CPU to the program currently executing and it was